IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ```

 To summarize: the [Update](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Writer) function is a very important step in changing the state of the cluster.
-The update function allows us to save the desired state when we update the spec and it allows us to save the current state when we update the Status.
+The update function allows us to save the desired state when we update the Spec and it allows us to save the current state when we update the Status.

 ## 6. Understanding KubeBuilder Markers